Arthie/xwind/README.md

 The official Tailwind website can be found at https://tailwindcss.com/.

-Please contact the project ower if there are any concers regarding: [Tailwind CSS brand assets and usage guidelines](https://tailwindcss.com/brand).
+Please contact the project ower if there are any concerns regarding: [Tailwind CSS brand assets and usage guidelines](https://tailwindcss.com/brand).

 ## License